European nightjar: Status

 The global population of the European nightjar in 2020 was estimated at 3–6 million birds, and estimates of the European population ranged from 290,000 to 830,000 individuals.
 Although there appeared to be a fall in numbers, it is not rapid enough to trigger the vulnerability criteria.
-The huge breeding range and population mean that this species is classified by the International Union for Conservation of Nature as being of least concern.
+The huge breeding range and population mean that this species is classified on the IUCN Red List as least concern.

-The largest breeding populations as of 2012 were in Russia (up to 500,000 pairs), Spain (112,000 pairs) and Belarus (60,000 pairs).
+The largest breeding populations of up to 500,000 pairs as of 2012 were in Russia, 112,000 pairs in Spain and 60,000 pairs in Belarus.
 There have been declines in much of the range, but especially in northwestern Europe.
 The loss of insect prey through pesticide use, coupled with disturbance, collision with vehicles and habitat loss have contributed to the falling population.
 As ground-nesting birds, they are adversely affected by disturbance, especially by domestic dogs, which may destroy the nest or advertise its presence to crows or predatory mammals.
 Breeding success is higher in areas with no public access; where access is permitted, and particularly where dog owners allow their pets to run loose, successful nests tend to be far from footpaths or human habitation.

 In Britain and elsewhere, commercial forestry has created new habitat which has increased numbers, but these gains are likely to be temporary as the woodland develops and becomes unsuitable for nightjars.
 In the United Kingdom, it is red-listed as a cause for concern, and in Ireland it was close to extinction as of 2012.